|

 wick down with a finger, cloth or stick in a circular motion

 around the wick tube to get the charred wick even.
-Be consistent:
+Be consistent;

 switch to Low Odor Mineral Spirits and the wick will continue to